peka01/spi-kb-content/articles/skatt-bokslut-general-bilagan-skattemassiga-avskrivningar-pa-maskiner-och-inventarier.en.md

     *   Översikt av bilagor i
     bokslutsmodulen**{{resource:TaxCalculations_Txt_RefKey_TAXRESIDUALVALUEMACHINEINVENTORY}}**
-languageUpdatedAt:
-  en: '2025-12-18T10:37:21.079Z'
-  sv: '2025-12-18T10:38:36.544Z'
 metadata:
-  area1: general
-  targetAudience: []
-  solution: Skatt & Bokslut
+  productId: Skatt & Bokslut
   area2: ''
   tags:
     - update
     - general
+  area1: general
-  productId: Skatt & Bokslut
+  solution: Skatt & Bokslut
+  targetAudience: []
 ---
 # Tax depreciation on machinery and equipment

 ## Overview
 In Spiri's financial platform, it is easy to manage the company's fixed assets.
-The appendix **Tax depreciation on machinery and equipment** helps you calculate the year's tax depreciation and ensure that your year-end closing complies with current tax regulations.

-This update makes it easier to get a clear overview of acquisitions, sales, and the total depreciation room directly in your workflow.
+The schedule ****{{resource:TaxCalculationSE_legend_TaxResidualValueMachineInventory}}**** helps you calculate the year's tax depreciation and ensure that your year-end accounts comply with current tax regulations.This update makes it easier to get a clear overview of acquisitions, sales, and the total depreciation room directly in your workflow.

 ## How to do it
 Follow these steps to work with the appendix in your year-end closing: